OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-33.md

 The peoples will be burned to lime, like cut thornbushes set ablaze.

 ## Isaiah 33:13
-You who are far away, hear what I have done; and you who are near, acknowledge my might.
+Those who are distant, listen to what I have done; and those who are near, recognise my power.

 ## Isaiah 33:14
 The sinners in Zion are terrified; trembling grips the godless: “Who among us can dwell with the consuming fire?
 Who among us can dwell with everlasting burning?”